apostrophecms/starter-kit-assembly-essentials/README.md

 **If you will only be testing in Chrome at first,** you do not have to edit your hosts file right away.
 That's because in Chrome, all subdomains of `localhost` resolve to your own computer.

-However in other browsers this is not true and you must add the following lines to `/etc/hosts` before proceeding:
+However, in other browsers this is not true and you must add the following lines to `/etc/hosts` before proceeding:

 ```
 127.0.0.1 dashboard.localhost company1.localhost